Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 14 - Contend Delivery Networks.md

 - **Anycast Mechanism:** All replicas share the **same IP address**.
 This shared IP is announced by a large number of **Autonomous Systems (AS)** using the **BGP routing protocol**.
 - **Benefit:** When a user queries a root server, they are automatically routed to the **closest copy**.
 This makes the DNS system **extremely reliable** and resistant to Denial of Service (DoS) attacks.

+> [!Info]  The Border Gateway Protocol
+> BGP (Border Gateway Protocol) is the routing protocol used for communication **among Autonomous Systems (AS)** on the internet.
+>
+The internet is fundamentally composed of these Autonomous Systems, which, as their name suggests, operate autonomously.
+While routing within a single AS can use internal rules, communication _between_ different Autonomous Systems follows the BGP protocol.
+>
+Here is a brief explanation of how BGP routing works based on the sources:
+>
+> - **Announcing IPs:** Under the BGP protocol, an Autonomous System can **announce** which IP addresses are located within its system.
+Essentially, it declares, "If you are looking for these IPs, they are within my system.
+Send the packet to me to reach them".
+> - **Propagation and Path Building:** These announcements are propagated across other Autonomous Systems.
+Every time an announcement is propagated, the receiving Autonomous System adds information indicating the path that must be followed to reach those IPs.
+> - **Path Construction:** If Autonomous System A announces IPs, saying traffic must go through A, and then this announcement is sent to Autonomous System B, B will propagate the information saying, "To reach those IPs, you have to go through B, and then A".
+This process **builds the paths** necessary to route traffic across the internet.
+>
+This protocol is vital for reliability, as demonstrated by the use of **Anycast** for DNS root servers: the IP address of a root server is announced by all the many Autonomous Systems that host a replica of that server, routing users to the closest copy.

 ---

 # II.
 Content Delivery Networks (CDNs) – The Akamai Idea